 However, when you eat inflammatory foods like gluten or sugar, are chronically stressed, or have to take pharmaceutical drugs, your tight junctions may separate just a bit, making space for larger particles to find their way through.
 This can wreak havoc on your overall health and even lead to inflammation and autoimmunity.

 How can bone broth help a healthy, strong gut lining?

 Bone broth is easily digested and soothing to the digestive system, unlike many other foods that can be difficult to fully break down.
-By regularly drinking bone broth or using it in recipes, you can help promote healthy gut integrity while reducing permeability and inflammation.
+By regularly drinking bone broth or using it in recipes, you can help promote healthy gut integrity while reducing inflammation.

 Bone broth is full of many elements that make it incredibly beneficial for you like collagen, gelatin, and more.

 https://health.ucdavis.edu/health-news/newsroom/what-is-gut-health-and-why-is-it-important/2019/07#:~:text=A healthy gut contains healthy,general health and well-being.